RosettaCommons/documentation/application_documentation/structure_prediction/RosettaCM.md

 Purpose
 =======

-This protocol functions to create a homology model or combined model of several different PDBs and templates.
+This protocol functions to create a homology model given PDB files corresponding to one or more template structures.
 It is used for comparative modeling of proteins.

 References
 ==========